 Today’s blog is all about our favorite glittering, gleaming, light-catching gem: diamonds!
 Specifically, the anatomy of round brilliant diamonds, the most popular cut of all.

-From the top to the tip, we’re explaining every portion and proportion that makes a stone either seriously sparkling or drab and dull.
+From the top to the tip, we’re explaining every portion and proportion of diamond anatomy that makes a stone either seriously sparkling or drab and dull.
 Every one of these sections plays a role in a diamond’s cut quality, and ultimately, it’s level of brilliance, fire, and sparkle.

 This is part 2 of our ‘Learn to Speak Jeweler’ series.
 Read our ‘Anatomy of an Engagement Ring’ post for more terms & tips on jewelry buying.
 Plus, visit our blog, Diamond Cut: Our Favorite of the 4Cs to dive even deeper into diamond selection!